 The UHR Link Reconfiguration Response frame is sent by an AP MLD in response to a UHR Link Reconfiguration Request frame received from a non-AP MLD to accept or reject a target AP MLD preparation or to accept an ST execution.

+The UHR Link Reconfiguration Response frame is an Action frame of category Protected UHR.
 The Action field of a UHR Link Reconfiguration Response frame contains the information shown in Table 9-658bc (UHR Link Reconfiguration Response frame Action field format).

 Table 9-658bc— UHR Link Reconfiguration Response frame Action field format